Healthcare Providers

 Resources

-The Supportive Obesity Care website, which the Rudd Center created in collaboration with Eli Lilly and Company, is an educational resource for clinicians.
-Throughout the collection of evidence-based educational videos, podcasts, handouts, and resources, we provide strategies to improve healthcare delivery to patients and reduce weight bias in clinical care:
+The Supportive Obesity Care website, which the Rudd Center created in collaboration with Eli Lilly and Company, is a free educational resource for clinicians.
+Throughout our collection of evidence-based educational videos, podcasts, handouts, and resources, we offer strategies to improve healthcare delivery to patients of all body sizes and reduce weight bias in clinical care:

 Screenshot of Supportive Obesity Care resources focused on weight bias